 Image

-Loose or watery stools is a common problem1.
-It may accompany symptoms like nausea, vomiting, stomach cramps, or even fever2, lasting for a few hours to a couple of days3.
+Acute diarrhea is characterized by three or more loose or watery stools per day1,2 and is a common problem worldwide1.
+It often accompanies symptoms like nausea, vomiting, stomach cramps, or even fever2, lasting for a few hours to a couple of days3.

 • Oral rehydration therapy